Turnitin guides for staff

 What do you need?

 You can access Turnitin from any web-enabled device, but for full functionality we advise using a desktop or laptop.
+There is also an app available for marking on an iPad.

 As Turnitin is hosted outside of Durham, occasionally the service will be taken down for maintenance when University services such as duo are available as normal.
 The Learning Technologies Team will alert Durham users to planned Turnitin outages.
 Turnitin also publish a live status feed.